 Founder & Director

-In 2019, Mrs. Clement was invited to become a member of the International Dance Council CID at UNESCO.
-This admission distinguishes teachers as leading professionals on the International level.
-Mrs. Clement is known to bring the best out of her students in a joyful, inspiring and positive manner.
-Having developed an acute eye for stylistic and technical detail, she understands the physicality of ballet and can explain it in a way that makes it clear for the students to understand the muscular work required.
-Her passion for performing is contagious and she is looking forward to sharing it with her students!
+Ms. Clement is known to bring the best out of her students in a joyful, inspiring and positive manner.
+Having developed an acute eye for stylistic and technical details, she understands the physicality of ballet and can explain it in a simple yet thorough way for students to understand.
+Her passion for performing is contagious and she is looking forward to sharing it with students of all ages !